Nonac/PIMS/Report/System_implementation/README.md

 ### Sprint 1: Initial design
 ___Objectives___

-1. Initial sketch of desktop app UI
+* Initial sketch of desktop app UI
-2. A rough JSON data structure satisfying all the requirements
+* A rough JSON data structure satisfying all the requirements
-3. Simple web pages for running JavaScript  implemented with HTML and CSS
+* Simple web pages for running JavaScript  implemented with HTML and CSS

-#### Approach & Implementation
-##### Desktop front end
+#### Desktop front end
 We completed the preliminary design of the entire system prototype between February 24 and February 28.
 We determined the way MQTT communicated with each component and determined the default form of the data structure within the entire system.
 Of course, this data form is quite different from the final data structure used, but this prototype has formalized our engineering direction.
 Based on determining the system prototype and data structure, we completed the front-end UI sketch design for the desktop app between February 28 and March 5.
-##### Desktop back end
+#### Desktop back end
 The first part is to design the Json file format according to the needs of the product.
 Three Json structures with data type "m5_transmit", "m5_receive", and "parking" are designed to receive data, send data, and store parking records.Because the json format is actually the most important part, we must first determine the system requirements with the M5Stack part, and then unify the format
 ```
 {